Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # Final Milestone.

-For my final Milestone, my goal was for the pen plotter to be able to draw my own images and be fully functioning.
-I considered this milestone complete when my plotter drew a complex image of Optimus Prime.
-The biggest challenge the final milestone presented was successfully converting images into .gcode files.
+For my final Milestone, my goal was for the pen plotter to be able to draw my own images and text.
+I considered this milestone complete when my plotter drew a complex image of Optimus Prime as well as the first paragraph of the US Declaration of Independence.
+The biggest challenge the final milestone presented was successfully converting images and text into .gcode files.
 This is a multi-step process:

 1: Find an image, preferably line art/cartoon style

 2: Rasterize the image using https://picsvg.com/

 3: Upload the image to Inkscape v0.92.5

 4: Upload the DoesBotAX4 extension to Inkscape

 5: Convert the vector into a .gcode file for a servo-driven CNC

 6: Upload the .gcode file into UGS (Universal GCode Sender) and connect the machine

-7: Run UGS
+7: Run UGS (Universal GCode Sender)

 To create this final workflow the main challenge I faced was converting the vector .svg images into CNC coordinates.
 Almost all CNC compilers used commands for a separate motor to control the Z axis.
 However, my pen plotter only used a servo for Z-Axis.
 I tried several software, none of which worked.
-Finally, I found an extension for Inkscape, however, it was an older version of the software so I had to learn software rollback.
+Finally, I found an extension for a vector drawing software called Inkscape, however, the extension was only supported by an older version of the software, version 0.92.5.
+This version was only compatible with Windows, and I had a Macbook.
+To solve this problem, I worked with my lead mentor to repair the BlueStamp Windows laptop by ordering new RAM and a battery.
+Finally, I was able to download Inkscape 0.92.5 and install the Ax4 Drawbot Extension for GCode conversion.

+Another challenge I faced was making my pen plotter draw actual text.
+Converting text into .gcode works differently than converting images.
+There is a specific text library called "Hershey Fonts" which are purpose-built vector CNC fonts.
+I found a separate Inkscape extension called "Eggbot" which included Hershey fonts, however, it was incompatible with my outdated version of Inkscape.
+To counteract this issue I decompiled the extension and modified it to run on older Inkscape versions.
+With this extension in place my pen plotter could finally draw text.

 I learned a lot through this process.
 First I learned about the mechanical aspects of CNC milling, and how a pen can move anywhere in the XY plane just using 2 motors.
 I also learned about the firmware behind CNC.
 I learned about .svg files and rasterization, which represent an image as a series of mathematical functions that a computer can understand.
 I also learned about .gcode files which turn the math functions from .svg files into a series of thousands of coordinate points that the Arduino executes.
 Finally, I learned about how .gcode files are sent to the machine: through the UGS software.